prashant1810/street-service-api/README.md

 3. Redis Cache (street-cache):

-- A Redis instance used for caching street data.
+- A Redis instance used for caching street data and handing race conditions through RedLockFactory.

 4. Seq (street-seq):